 A social search tool, deal site, online directory, and review website in one, Judy’s Book actually features information on businesses across multiple industries and categories – including food and dining.
 Founded in 2004, the site has since grown to collect 4.5 million reviews and over 11 million place and business listings in the US.
 (It’s also worth noting that 68 percent of its 450,000+ members are women – mostly moms.)

-Diners, restaurateurs, and businesses outside the US – particularly those in the UK as well as major cities in Europe – will likely have heard of Toptable instead of OpenTable.
-Both sites offer similar online restaurant booking services, but that’s because, after being founded in 2000 by entrepreneur Karen Halton, Toptable was acquired in September 2010 by OpenTable.
+Diners, restaurateurs, and businesses outside the US – particularly those in the UK as well as major cities in Europe – will likely have heard of Toptable before it was acquired in 2010 by OpenTable.
+As a result of this deal, the consumer brand name has been changed to OpenTable UK.

 Owned by CityGrid Media (the same corporation that owns Urbanspoon), Citysearch serves as an online city guide designed to provide information, deals, ratings, and user reviews of businesses in the categories of restaurants, bars and clubs, spa and beauty, hotels, shopping, and more.
 One of the features that distinguish Citysearch from other review sites is the presence of expert “scouts”, who dish personal insights on local businesses and major markets every week.